Aurified-266/freedreno_turnip-CI-Linux-Deb/README.md

 Magisk Packaging: Streamlined the port_lib_for_magisk function to correctly set permissions, sonames, and generate the update-binary and customize.sh scripts.

 6. Version-Agnsotic
-Script now functiona and auto populates appropriatly consistent naming convention for output zipped files, and meta/config info based upon the particular version you are building.
+Script now auto populates appropriatly consistent naming convention for output zipped files, and meta/config info based upon the particular version you are building.

 📜 The "Magic" Flags Used
 The final meson setup command that made it all work: